What Is Assault?

-In other jurisdictions, the identity of the victim can elevate an assault to an aggravated assault.
-An assault against a police officer or firefighter, for example, could be considered aggravated.
-Additionally, assaults based on the victim’s status in a protected class, such as race, religion, or sexual orientation, can fall into the category of hate crimes, which can constitute an aggravated assault.
+In other jurisdictions, the identity of the victim can change from assault to aggravated assault.
+An assault against a police officer or firefighter could be aggravated.
+A physical attack against an elderly person can also be an aggravated assault.

-A third-degree assault might be considered the least serious level of the offense in some states.
+A third-degree assault might be considered the least serious level of offense in some states.
 A third-degree assault may involve injuries that are not physical, such as mental or emotional trauma that can result in PTSD.
 A third-degree assault may also involve failed attempts at injuring another individual.

 Some states, including California and Texas, do not separate assault into three levels.
 The offense is divided into different categories: aggravated assault and simple assault.
 If the act does not qualify as aggravated assault, it is simple assault, which could be a misdemeanor offense.

 There are legal defenses to criminal assault charges, including self-defense and defense of others.
 Use of force can be justified if you had a reasonable fear that assault was necessary to prevent serious bodily injury to yourself or someone else.

 A criminal defense lawyer can review your case and find the best criminal defense strategies based on your state’s assault laws.
 Your lawyer can also help with a plea bargain to keep you out of county jail and avoid the most serious penalties.
 Contact a local criminal defense lawyer for legal advice about your case.